The Commonplace

 0.24

 Empirical coverage is limited for low‑income countries; evidence from such settings is scarce.
-Research Productivity null_result high geographic representativeness of empirical evidence
+Research Productivity null_result geographic representativeness of empirical evidence

 n=17